-QTa Old alluvial deposits (lower Pleistocene to Pliocene?) - Pebble- to cobble-size, rounded, mostly quartzite gravels mapped in the northeastern corner of the map area nearly 400 feet (120 m) above Provo River floodplain, which is now flooded by Jordanelle Reservoir; interpreted to be deposits of the ancestral Provo River likely sourced from the Weber Quartzite and Uinta Mountain Group on the southwestern flank of the Uinta Mountains; probably less than about 20 feet (6 m) thick.
+QTa Old alluvial deposits (lower Pleistocene to Pliocene?) - Pebble- to cobble-size, rounded, mostly quartzite gravel mapped in the northeastern corner of the map area nearly 400 feet (120 m) above the Provo River floodplain, which is now flooded by Jordanelle Reservoir; interpreted to be deposits of the ancestral Provo River likely sourced from the Weber Sandstone and Uinta Mountain Group on the southwestern flank of the Uinta Mountains; probably less than about 20 feet (6 m) thick. unconformity